Why Work For GB Railfreight?

 In this position, you will be required to be alert and extremely organised, along with possessing the ability to handle difficult and emergency situations.
 Freight train drivers predominantly work alone but there may be times when you are in direct contact with members of public, customers and staff and professional behaviours must be demonstrated at all times.

-Minimum qualifying criteria to become a Trainee Train Driver
+Minimum qualifying criteria to become a Assistant Train Manager

 - You must have passed Stage 1 & 2 of the industry driver psychometric assessments within the last 5 years